-In view of COVID curbs induced in China in 2022, the seasonal trend was no longer the same as before.
 In the past, Yuchai's results of operations in the first and second quarters of calendar years were typically marginally higher than in the third and fourth quarters of the corresponding year.
-Such seasonal trend may return to normalcy in 2023 but remains subject to uncertainties in economic or market conditions that may affect this pattern as it has occurred in the past.
+However, this seasonal trend did not materialize during the COVID period in 2021 and 2022.
+In 2023, Yuchai's sales for the first half of the year was approximately 12.2% higher than those for the second half of the year.
+Despite this, there are no strict rules governing sales trend in the dynamic market where we operate, and customer purchasing pattern may change based on various factors including government policies, incentives, and market conditions.
+Any change in economic or market conditions may affect this pattern as it has occurred in the past.
 As a result, cash generated from operations may also be subject to some seasonal variation.

-C. Liquidity and Capital Resources
+B. Liquidity and Capital Resources

 Our primary sources of cash are funds from operations generated by Yuchai, as well as debt financing obtained by us.
 Our revenues are substantially generated by Yuchai and its subsidiaries, our Chinese operating companies, and are denominated in Renminbi.
 The Renminbi is currently freely convertible under the "current account" which includes dividends, trade and service related foreign exchange transactions; however, it is not currently freely convertible under the "capital account" which includes, among other things, foreign direct investment and overseas borrowings by Chinese entities.
 Some of the conversions between Renminbi and foreign currency under the capital account are subject to the prior approval of SAFE.
 As a result, there is no material restriction on the ability of the Chinese subsidiaries to transfer funds to Yuchai.
 However, certain funds transfers from Yuchai to us may be subject to the approval of SAFE.
 The General Affairs Department of SAFE promulgated circulars in August 2008 and July 2011, pursuant to which, Renminbi converted from capital contribution in foreign currency to a domestic enterprise in China can only be used for the activities that are within the approved business scope of such enterprise and cannot be used for China domestic equity investment, acquisition, giving entrusted loans or repayment of intercompany loans, with limited exceptions.
-On March 30, 2015, SAFE issued a notice to take effect from June 1, 2015 loosening the explicit prohibition against the use of Renminbi converted from capital contribution in foreign currency to be used for providing loans to affiliated enterprises of foreign invested enterprises.
+On March 30, 2015, SAFE issued a notice to take effect from June 1, 2015 loosening the explicit prohibition against the use of Renminbi converted from capital contribution in foreign currency for domestic equity investment as set out in its circulars of August 2008 and July 2011.
+On June 9, 2016, SAFE issued a notice which became effective on the same day further allowing the use of Renminbi converted from capital contribution in foreign currency to be used for providing loans to affiliated enterprises of foreign invested enterprises.
 See "Item 3.
-Key Information - B. Risk Factors - We may not freely convert Renminbi into foreign currency, which could limit our ability to obtain sufficient foreign currency to satisfy our foreign currency requirements or to pay dividends to shareholders."
+Key Information - D. Risk Factors - General Risk Factors - We are a holding company and depend on the ability of our subsidiaries to distribute funds to us in order to satisfy our financial obligations and to make dividend payments.
+Regulations in China regarding currency conversion could limit our ability to obtain sufficient foreign currency to satisfy our foreign currency requirements or to pay dividends to shareholders."